 σy>490MPa (15)

-This is a very high stress, but Silicon Nitride can handle it if the part was manufactured with the correct properties.
-The vast majority of this stress is also in compression; like all ceramics, Silicon Nitride handles compressive loads very well and could handle this load fairly easily, with the yield stress in compression being approximately 8GPa.
+This is a very high stress, yet the yield stress of Silicon Nitride far exceeds this value.
+The vast majority of this stress is also in compression; like all ceramics, Silicon Nitride handles compressive loads very well and could handle this load fairly easily, with the yield stress in compression being between 600MPa-3GPa; this value varies considerably based on what type of manufacturing process the material undergoes.

-While Silicon Nitride can handle this stress, it is found to be so high because of the thermal stress of the part.
+While Silicon Nitride can handle this stress, it is found to be so high because of the geometric constraints on the part.
 If a slight gap was allowed under for the piston sleeve to expand prior to touching the engine block, the stress would be significantly lower.

 7.5 Finite Element Analysis

+Solidworks analysis completed by Christian Igartua

 In order to verify that our hand calculations are correct in their finding that the material will not fail under the static loading presented in the preceding sections.
 This is achieved by using the Finite Element Analysis (FEA) in Solidworks 2010.
 After the running of the tests, the parts were found to have not failed.
 The results can be seen below.
+Additionally, FEA was run on aluminum parts, but due to length restrictions, it is not included in this report.

-Figure XXXX.
+Figure 4.
 Displacement results for a static load on a Silicon Nitride Piston

+Figure 5.
+Stress on Silicon Nitride Piston

+Figure 7.
+Compressive load as well as internal pressure on the Silicon Nitride Sleeve.

 7.6 Cyclic Loading

-As GRAPH ### shows, the piston and cylinder sleeve are going to be under a cyclic load each and every engine cycle.
+As Figure 2 and 3 show, the piston and cylinder sleeve are going to be under a cyclic load each and every engine cycle.
 As we have chosen Silicon Nitride for our material of choice, we have to examine the fatigue life of the material.

-Because Silicon Nitride is highly used in high temperature applications, most of the data that was readily accessible came from tests performed on much higher temperatures (Mutoh, 3939-44).
-From these numbers we can obtain the following relationship, the derivation of which can be seen in Appendix 5.
+Because Silicon Nitride is used in high temperature applications primarily, most of the data that was readily accessible came from tests performed on much higher temperatures (Mutoh, 3939-44).
+From these values we can obtain the following relationship, the derivation of which can be seen in Appendix 6.

 ∆σNf.0637=135.889 (16)

-The graph of which can be seen in FIGURE XX below.
-Note that under the temperatures we run the piston at, the real graph will be higher, giving us more cycles to failure.
-Also, as with most ceramics, there is no clear endurance limit; eventually our parts will fail under any cyclic loading.
+The graph of which can be seen in Figure 8 below.
+Note that under the temperatures the piston operates at, the real graph will be higher, giving us more cycles to failure.
+Also, as with most ceramics, there is no clear endurance limit; eventually our parts will fail under any amount cyclic loading.

-Figure XX.
+Figure 8.
 A log-log graph of the Wöhler curve for Silicon Nitride.

-From the Wohler curve, we can deduce that the cylinder sleeve can last approximately 5.715*1012 cycles.
-In terms of the engine cycles, this we be half as the load happens twice every revolution.
+From the Wöhler curve, we can deduce that the cylinder sleeve can last approximately 5.715*1012 cycles.
+In terms of the engine cycles, this will be half as the load is applied twice every revolution.
 This implies that the engine can last 2.85*1012 revolutions.
 Assuming the engine could run at 19,250 RPM the entire race, there are 193.25*106 revolutions per race.
 These numbers show that our cylinder sleeve will outlast the life of the engine by several orders of magnitude.
+This adds credibility to Silicon Nitride being used in domestic applications.

 7.7 Crack Length

 As with all materials, a large consideration needs to be placed on the critical crack length of the material.
 This is the max length that a crack can be in a material without failing under the load.
-The Irwin modification to the Griffith equation, shown below, provides us a way to relate the critical crack length wit the applied strength.
+The Irwin modification to the Griffith equation, shown below in Equation (17), provides us a way to relate the critical crack length with the applied strength.

 σYπa=KIC (17)